rcasto/wave-data-usage/README.md

 }
 ```
 **Note**: You can find more details on the cronTab format used at the [node-cron github page](https://github.com/merencia/node-cron)
-* Once you have the made the changes to config.json get running by running the command:
+* Once you have the made the changes to config.json get running with the command:
 `npm start`
 * Now relax, you are now monitoring and saving your data usage